MinhQuan992/multi-module-demo/README.md

 ## 2. Create new modules

-- Add this line in file pom.xml:
+- Add this line in file pom.xml of the ROOT project:
   ```xml
   <packaging>pom</packaging>
   ```